 Atheism has none of this.
 Atheism is just unbelief in the supernatural.
 Atheists are as organized as people who do not play golf.
 They are individuals spread over the globe, whose only common point is that they do not share enthusiasm for a certain activity.
 There is no “atheistic value system”.
 Most atheists subscribe to certain values, but these are not unified, let alone “atheistic”.
 Likewise, there is no unified atheistic world view.
 There is also no “Atheist Church”.
 Therefore, atheists have no specific community — much like non-golf-players have no specific community.

-Atheism: a non-prophet organization.
+Atheism is a non‐prophet organization.

-How do atheists live without God?
+How do Atheists Live without God?

 How do atheists find a purpose in life?